needle-mirror/com.unity.entities/Documentation~/iterating-data-ijobentity.md

 To iterate across `ComponentData` when you have a data transformation that you want in multiple systems, with different invocations, you can use [`IJobEntity`](xref:Unity.Entities.IJobEntity), which is similar to [`Entities.ForEach`](iterating-data-entities-foreach.md).

-It creates an [`IJobEntityBatch`](xref:Unity.Entities.IJobEntityBatch) job, so you only have to think about what data you want to transform.
+It creates an [`IJobChunk`](xref:Unity.Entities.IJobChunk) job, so you only have to think about what data you want to transform.

 ## Comparison between IJobEntity and Entities.ForEach